Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Theoretical Framework

 This framework naturally gives rise to three portal interactions connecting the visible and dark sectors: the \emph{gauge kinetic mixing}, \emph{Yukawa}, and \emph{scalar} portals.
 In particular, gauge kinetic mixing between the SM $U(1)_Y$ and dark $U(1)_D$ arises at one loop and is strongly constrained by low-energy precision measurements \cite{Fabbrichesi:2020wbt,Bauer:2018onh,APEX:2024jxw}, with allowed values sensitive to the dark photon mass.
 The dark photon couples to the SM fermions exclusively via gauge kinetic mixing, except for muons, which also couple through the muon--heavy muon mixing.
 While the kinetic-mixing portal doesn't play any crucial role, the scalar and Yukawa portals significantly affect Higgs-associated production at a muon collider in this scenario.

 The list of free parameters relevant for the discussions in the later sections are mass of the heavy muon ($m_{\mu_{_p}}$), mixing angle between the muon and its heavier counter part ($\sin\theta_L$), mass of the dark photon ($m_{\gamma_d}$), the dark gauge coupling ($g_d$), and the scalar mixing angle ($\sin\theta_s$) along with the SM parameters.
-Mass of the additional scalar ($m_{h_d}$) is an independent parameter of the model, however, its impact on our analysis is less significant unlike the scalar mixing angle ($\sin\theta_s$).
-The kinetic mixing parameter $\varepsilon$ also does not enter directly in our analysis except the requirement that its value should be small enough to evade the existing constraints and the dark photon decays exclusively to invisible mode via $U(1)_D$ gauge coupling in the range of $m_{\gamma_d}$ relevant for our analysis.
+Mass of the additional scalar ($m_{h_d}$) is an independent parameter of the model, however, its impact on our analysis is less significant unlike the scalar mixing angle ($\sin\theta_s$). {The kinetic mixing parameter $\varepsilon$ which will play a crucial role in the DM phenomenology along with the fermion mixing does not have significant impact on the collider analysis as long as its value is small enough to evade the existing constraints coming from low energy observations in the relevant dark photon mass range considered in our work.}